How to Implement Communication Changes

 - Who will be responsible for seeing that it happens in certain situations?

-- Why is it important that we encourage and support these actions?
+- Why do we think it is important that we encourage and support these actions?
 And, what will we say when we are asked why these new conversation changes matter to us?